Christians on Ageing is a Christian voice for older people

-- comments on current issues affecting older people
+- inform and facilitate debate on issues of concern for older people

 Christians on Ageing – official name Christian Council on Ageing – is a voluntary, national, ecumenical member-based organization.
 It is a resource to the Churches and to other bodies and individuals concerned with the needs, especially the spiritual needs, of all older people.